SteWers/AAIdrive/README.md

   - To establish the car connection, the app identifies which BMW and Mini apps are installed
   - The app watches Bluetooth connections to identify when the car is connected
   - Any installed Voice Assistants are discovered to be added to the car
-  - Apps which act as AAIdrive Addons are discovered and presented in the Addons tab
+  - Apps which act as AAiDrive Addons are discovered and presented in the Addons tab
   - If enabled, notifications are read from the phone while connected to the car and then forgotten when disconnected
   - If compiled into the app and then enabled, the custom map feature will use the car or phone's location while displaying the map